← Dashboard ↑ Back to Top

 • Keep contributing during the exchange: Don't stop contributions while waiting for the paperwork — keep building wealth through your new SRA

-📖 Real Example: Sarah's Contract Exchange
+📖 Example Scenario: Esmeralda's Contract Exchange

-Sarah discovered her 403(b) vendor (a high-fee insurance company) had a RED LIGHT on 403bwise.org.
+Esmeralda discovered her 403(b) vendor (a high-fee insurance company) had a RED LIGHT on 403bwise.org.
 She was paying 1.4% in total fees.
 She had $38,000 in the account.

-What Sarah did:
+What Esmeralda did:

 • Opened a Fidelity 403(b) account online (15 minutes) and got her Letter of Acceptance